rundeck/rundeck/docs/en/06-examples/06-chapter1.md

         |-- start
         `-- stop

-Users logging into the RunDeck graphical console, will see this grouping of jobs.
+After choosing the "anvils" project users will see this grouping of jobs.

 ![Anvils job group](figures/fig0604.png)